Skip to content

 • No ternary operator: Rust doesn’t have a ternary operator because if is already an expression.

-6. Rust’s main Function
+6. Rust’s main function

 In Rust, every standalone program requires a main function, much like a script in Python.
 However, Python doesn’t require this unless the script needs to be run in a specific context: